Jennifer Cochran

-Jennifer R. Cochran is an American bioengineer.
+Jennifer R. Cochran is an American bioengineer specializing in biopharmaceutical protein discovery and development for oncology and regenerative medicine.
+She is the Senior Associate Vice Provost for Research and Professor of Bioengineering at Stanford University as of 2025.

 Cochran completed a bachelor's degree in biochemistry at the University of Delaware in 1995, and pursued doctoral study in biological chemistry at the Massachusetts Institute of Technology.
 After graduating in 2001, she remained at MIT as a postdoctoral fellow.
 Cochran later joined the Stanford University faculty, where she was named Shriram Chair of the Department of Bioengineering.
 She was elected a fellow of the American Institute for Medical and Biological Engineering in 2018.

 In 2025, Cochran was elected to the National Academy of Engineering.